 3. The Pencil Moustache

-The pencil moustache was originally conceived as an elegant, minimalist reaction to the overbearing facial hair of the Victorians.
+The pencil moustache style was originally conceived as an elegant, minimalist reaction to the overbearing facial hair of the Victorians.
 Popularized by Hollywood idols, it only later became shorthand for the more furtive gentleman – and to this day, it does conjure up images of chaps conning lonely widows out of their savings or selling hooky nylons to London’s women during World War II.

 If you’ve got small features, this moustache style can work well.
 However, if paired with a scruffier look or long hair, there’s a real risk of getting into ‘amateur sorcerer’ territory (Jack White is a prime offender).